String Functions¶

 Creates a copy of

-with the leading and trailing characters removed.The
+textwith the leading and trailing characters removed.The

-argument is not a prefix or suffix; rather, all combinations of its values are stripped:>>> >>> strip(' spacious ') 'spacious' >>> strip('www.example.com','cmowz.') 'example'
+charsargument is a string specifying the set of characters to be removed.
+If omitted or None, thecharsargument defaults to removing whitespace.
+Thecharsargument is not a prefix or suffix; rather, all combinations of its values are stripped:>>> >>> strip(' spacious ') 'spacious' >>> strip('www.example.com','cmowz.') 'example'

 The outermost leading and trailing

-argument values are stripped from the string.
+charsargument values are stripped from the string.
 Characters are removed from the leading end until reaching a string character that is not contained in the set of characters in chars.
 A similar action takes place on the trailing end.
 For example:>>> >>> comment_string = '#.......
 Section 3.2.1 Issue #32 .......' >>> strip(comment_string,'.#! ') 'Section 3.2.1 Issue #32'

 - Parameters